 While it might only be a few inches from end to end, the lock on your front door is arguably the most important security feature in your entire home.

-Locks come in several varieties, each with their own strengths and weaknesses.
-One you’ve probably heard about is the mortice lock.
+Locks come in several varieties, each with its own strengths and weaknesses.
+One of the most readily available and secure types of lock is the mortice lock.
 These earned their name thanks to the pocket (or mortice) that the bolt slots into, which is cut into the internal face of the doorframe.
-When the bolt is in the mortice, the door is unable to move, and so is locked.
+When the bolt is in the mortice, the door is unable to move and is securely locked.

 Inside this mechanism is a space for the bolt to retreat into, as well as a series of parallel levers which are attached to the rear of the bolt via a small piece of metal called a bolt-stop.

 The cut of the key is designed to match the levers on the interior of the matching lock.
 If the right key is used, then all of the levers align, and the whole mechanism can be rotated to withdraw and extend the bolt.
 If the wrong key is used, the key either won’t fit into the lock, or it won’t catch all of the levers in the right way.

 A mortice lock will also incorporate several other components.
 These include the strike plate, and a piece of metal surrounding the mortice.
 This ensures that the bolt slots straight in, rather than scuffing against the surrounding wood.

 There’s also the faceplate, which is often a separate piece of metal that attaches to the door, facing the strike plate.
 Finally, the escutcheon plates sit around the handle to preserve the look of the door.
 It serves no function beyond aesthetics.